idris-lang/Idris-dev/docs/reference/erasure.rst

 One could argue that Idris in fact compiles ``Nat`` via GMP but that's a moot point for two reasons:

-+ First, whenever we try to index our datastructures with anything else than ``Nat``, the compiler is not going to come to the rescue.
++ First, whenever we try to index our data structures with anything else than ``Nat``, the compiler is not going to come to the rescue.

 + Second, even with ``Nat``, the GMP integers are *still* there and